chrehall68/dvcompiler/README.md

 jr r31;  // jump to return address

 main:
-sub r1, r1, r1;
+la r1, A;
-addi r1, r1, 10;
+lw r1, r1, 0;
 jal fib;
 lui r1, 0x100;
 sw r0, r1, 0x0000;
 ```

-> Note: Each instruction must end with a semicolon, and arguments must be comma separated, otherwise the assembler will error
+More examples can be found in the examples directory.